TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 The restoration visit lifecycle can be summarized as:

-1. Restoration visits begin when the user navigates using the browser's forward & back buttons
+1. Restoration visits begin when the user navigates using the browser's forward & back buttons.
 1. If possible, Turbo Drive will use the browser's cache to render a preview of the page immediately after the visit begins.
-Otherwise, it will retrieve a fresh copy of the page over the network
+Otherwise, it will retrieve a fresh copy of the page over the network.
 1. The browser's scroll position is saved on every page before navigating away and will return to this saved position.

 Restoration visits are visits with the action of *restore*.
 This is used by Turbo Drive internally and you **should not** annotate a link with an action of restore.